arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 To configure the Portenta Machine Control as a Modbus TCP Client, go to the `Ethernet` section in the Resources panel of the PLC IDE.
 Select the Modbus TCP Client checkbox.
 This step will assign the Portenta Machine Control as a Client.
 The Server option that appears greyed out can be ignored.

-To begin communicating with the Modbus TCP Server on the Portenta Machine Control, right-click the Ethernet section in the Resources panel and click Add.
+To begin communicating with the Modbus TCP Server on the Portenta Machine Control, right-click the `Ethernet` section in the `Resources` panel and click **`Add`**.
 Then, introduce a Generic Modbus node with the following specific parameters for this example:

 * _Name_: PMC_TCP_1
 * _IP address_: 192.168.1.2